Published on: 30 Sep , 2024

 Awesome, now all there’s left to do is to develop the content, launch your program, and measure its performance.

-A knowledge base is a self-serving portal where customers can get answers to “how-to” questions.
-The resources in the portal can also be used by the support team to help customers and deflect support tickets.
+knowledge base serves as a self-help portal where customers can find answers to “how-to” questions.
+Support teams can also use its resources to assist customers and reduce support tickets.

 Example: Slack’s Help Center